 Therapeutic Goods Administration (TGA)

 The TGA is Australia's national authority to regulate therapeutic goods.
-Most cosmetic products are outside the TGA's scope, except when a product makes therapeutic claims such as treating acne, healing, or UV protection, and comparable to therapeutic claims.
-Therapeutic products must be tested rigorously, listed in the Australian Register of therapeutic Goods (ARTG), and meet the effectiveness and safety requirements.
+Most cosmetic products are outside the TGA's scope, except when a product makes therapeutic claims such as treating acne, healing, or UV protection—claims that fall under cosmetic products regulation.
+Therapeutic products must be tested rigorously, listed in the Australian Register of Therapeutic Goods (ARTG), and meet the effectiveness and safety requirements.

 Australian Industrial Chemicals Introduction Scheme (AICIS)